AzadehJafariML/AzadehJafariML/README.md

 ---

 As an engineer, I **build**, not just analyze.
-Across a PhD in computational neuroscience and 2+ years in medical-device R&D, I have architected custom deep-learning models, written the Python/Matlab control code and built the hardware that acquires the data, and shipped reproducible, end-to-end pipelines for multimodal medical data.
-My training runs **electronics engineering** (BSc) → **biomedical engineering- information engineering** (MSc) → **computational neuroscience** (PhD), so I am equally at home with the model, the data pipeline, and the signal it came from.
+Across a PhD in computational neuroscience and 2+ years in medical-device R&D, I have architected custom deep learning models, written Python/Matlab control codes and built the hardware that acquires the data, and shipped reproducible, end-to-end pipelines for multimodal medical data, especifically biomedical images.
+My training runs **electronics engineering** (BSc) → **biomedical engineering- medical information engineering** (MSc) → **computational neuroscience** (PhD), so I am equally at home with the model, the data pipeline, and the signal it came from.

-I am now focused on **healthcare and biomedical AI**, and actively building toward **generative and agentic AI**.
+I am now focused on **ML in healthcare and biomedical AI**, and actively building toward **generative and agentic AI**.

 ## What I bring